Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "By going within.
-Nowhere you can go is more peaceful - more free of interruptions - than your own soul."
+> "Life needs to be more than just solving problems every day.
+You need to wake up and be excited about the future."
-> — **Marcus Aurelius**
+> — **Elon Musk**

 ---